ninashulman/deb_package/README.md

 # Step 4
 # Update the Architecture line in the debian/control file to match the one used on the client machine
 # If in doubt, on the client machine run $ uname -i
-# Example of the line to include in the control file:
+# Examples of the line to include in the control file:
 #       Architecture: i386
+#       Architecture: amd64

 # Step 5
 # Check that you have usr/, debian/ , DEBIAN/, and README.md , inside package_name-1.0/